cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     :header: "Package", "Debian", "RedHat", "Required", "Required for ``make check``?", "Notes"
     :widths: 20,15,15,5,5,45

-     SSL certificates, ssl-cert-dev, mod_ssl, "no", "no", "Used if you're installing SSL certificates"
+    SSL certificates, ssl-cert-dev, mod_ssl, "no", "no", "Used if you're installing SSL certificates."
     `ClamAV`_, libclamav-dev, clamav-devel, "no", "no", "It is used by **cyr_virusscan**, otherwise not needed."
     `openldap`_, libldap2-dev, openldap-devel, "no", "no", "Development headers